asinck/arduino/multimodule/robot_arm/README.md

 Output is in the format `(x, y, z)`.
 The defaults are `(90, 90, 1)`, with range of `[0, 180]` for `x` and `y` and values of `0` or `1` for `z`.

-When you control this, the wires on the joystick should be off to the right and the hand facing away from you.
+When you control this, the wires on the joystick should be off to the left and the hand facing away from you.
 Otherwise, some controls might seem backwards.

-Rotation of the joystick results in the expected elbow and wrist motion; pressing the joystick opens the hand (releasing closes it).
+Moving the joystick results in the expected elbow and wrist motion; pressing the joystick opens the hand (releasing closes it).

 Here are some pictures.
 What these don't show very well is the range of motion of the arm.
 The range is ~90 degrees in either direction from the resting point.